Setting New Rules For Business: Remote Work, Digital Hiring & Collaboration

-For instance, at KocharTech, candidates applying for various roles are often asked to record a short video of themselves, along with the online job application.
+For instance, at KocharTech, candidates applying for various roles are often asked to make a short video of themselves using an online video creator & record it, along with the online job application.
 Shortlisted candidates go through rounds of virtual interviews, tests, and assessments to ensure that they are best suited for certain roles.
 New employees are onboarded virtually and can go through training programs from the safety of their homes; minimizing the need for physical meetings, keeping in mind social distancing norms.

 Twenty years ago, the resume was a piece of paper but now, it’s a collection of all candidate data.
 This data gets collected from online platforms, like participation in online communities, conferences, and meet-ups, and social media groups, company websites, etc.

 With the help of this data, HR professionals can assess whether a person will fit the role and if they have the right skills for the job in question.
 With seamless user experience, online and digital hiring not only saves time and energy but also reduces the cost of resources used for both – the employer and the potential employee.

 With near to zero physical contact and conference room meetings, calibration between teams may get lost in translation.
 Tools and collaborative technologies like video conferencing, workplace messaging applications, and file-sharing platforms have become key.
 The need to stay connected is now more important than ever.
 Working remotely may be a safer way to work for now, but it also pushes a lot of people to feel lonely.
 With no co-workers to walk up to in the middle of a workday, or a senior to ask for help, employees tend to feel disconnected from the organization.